geuk-hub/IIPL_Flitto/README.md

 - **ROOT**: Set this to the full path of your `IIPL_Flitto` repository.
 - **DIARIZENET_CHECKPOINT**: Set this to the full path of your `DiarizeNet` checkpoint folder (the directory where you downloaded the DiarizeNet checkpoint).

+**Important:**
+This project uses PyTorch built with CUDA 11.7 by default.
+If your system's NVIDIA driver supports CUDA 12.x (for example, CUDA 12.4), you must install a compatible version of PyTorch before running the script.

+For example:
+pip install torch==2.2.2 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

+If your system uses a different CUDA version, make sure to install the matching PyTorch version accordingly.
+Refer to the [official PyTorch installation guide](https://pytorch.org/get-started/locally/) for more information.

 ```
 bash run.sh
 ```